The Xometry app works best with JavaScript enabled!

 Alternative material options for polycarbonate (PC) are highly dependent on the application.
 Examples of alternative materials are:

 PETG is an excellent solution to a wide range of packaging and product needs.
-Alternatives exist in all of the sectors in which it is employed.
+Alternatives exist in all the sectors where it is employed.
 For example, in packaging films (generally biaxially oriented), alternatives are: BOPP (polypropylene), BOPE (polyethylene, both HDPE and LDPE), PET, and PVC (polyvinyl chloride).
 For molded and subsequently blow-molded bottles, alternatives are: PET, HDPE, LDPE, and ABS.
 For food handling/container applications, alternatives are: HDPE, PP (polypropylene), and ABS.

 Xometry provides a wide range of manufacturing capabilities and other value-added services for all of your prototyping and production needs.
-Visit our website to learn more or to request a free Polycarbonate CNC machining quote.
+Visit our website to learn more or to request a free, no-obligation quote.

 1. Trivex™ is a registered trademark of PPG Industries Ohio, Inc.